mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

             -   [Summary of observations contributions of novel aspect of the learning design (PERHAPS MERGE WITH BELOW)](#summary-of-observations-contributions-of-novel-aspect-of-the-learning-design-perhaps-merge-with-below)
-            -   [Synthesis of Characteritics and Analysis in relation to what they contribute to existing frameworks](#synthesis-of-characteritics-and-analysis-in-relation-to-what-they-contribute-to-existing-frameworks)
+            -   [Synthesis of Characteristics and Analysis in relation to what they contribute to existing frameworks](#synthesis-of-characteristics-and-analysis-in-relation-to-what-they-contribute-to-existing-frameworks)
         -   [Addressing the nature of my contribution to research landscape](#addressing-the-nature-of-my-contribution-to-research-landscape)
-            -   [Questions and Conceptual challenges to dissenmation](#questions-and-conceptual-challenges-to-dissenmation)
+            -   [Questions and Conceptual challenges to dissemination - MOVE PERHAPS TO NEXT CHAPTER?](#questions-and-conceptual-challenges-to-dissemination---move-perhaps-to-next-chapter)
             -   [Playground / Sandbox](#playground-sandbox)
     -   [Conclusion](#conclusion)
     -   [TO MOVE OR DROP FROM CHAPTER](#to-move-or-drop-from-chapter)